Header image

 INTERNATIONAL EXPERIENCE

-Missions: short-term visits for relief and development work in 30+ countries, including: China, Taiwan, Haiti, Nicaragua, Bolivia, Europe, Belarus, Ukraine (17 trips to Chernobyl region), Azerbaijan, Macedonia, Kosovo, India, and Malawi.
+Led annual short-term mission trips in Taiwan, Haiti, Nicaragua, Bolivia, Europe, Belarus, Ukraine (17 trips to Chernobyl region), Azerbaijan, Macedonia, Kosovo, India, and Malawi.

 CitiHope Radio Ministry